 Added to the diverse coastal experiences are more than 60 state-owned game reserves and over 30 private game farms, which collectively cover an area greater than the Kruger National Park.

 Eastern Cape Agriculture, fisheries and forestry

 The fertile Langkloof Valley in the south-west has enormous deciduous fruit orchards, while sheep farming predominates in the Karoo.
 The Alexandria-Grahamstown area produces pineapples, chicory and dairy products, while coffee and tea are cultivated at Magwa.
 An olive nursery has been developed in collaboration with the University of Fort Hare to form a nucleus of olive production in the Eastern Cape.
 The coastal areas receive good summer rainfall and have a moderate climate, becoming more subtropical to the north-west.
-This therefore makes it particularly suitable for forestry.
-The basis of the province’s fishing industry is squid.
+This, therefore, makes it particularly suitable for forestry.
+The basis of the province’s fishing industry is the squid.
 This also includes some recreational and commercial fishing for line fish, the collection of marine resources, and access to line-catches of hake.

 Eastern Cape Industry